-Set between the mountains and the Med, with more than 320 days of glorious sunshine each year, Costa del Sol is a dreamy destination.
-Alongside its balmy shores and rugged mountains, are golf courses galore and characterful towns, it’s little wonder guests return on repeat.
+Set between the mountains and the Med, with more than 320 days of glorious sunshine each year; the Costa del Sol is a dreamy destination.
+Alongside its balmy shores and rugged mountains are golf courses galore and characterful towns; it’s little wonder guests return on repeat.
 This picturesque part of Andalucía has plenty of surprises in store, too.
-Hop from Marbella to Benalmadena to Fuengirola, discovering the region’s traditional charms as you wander around sleepy fishing villages, admire age-old monuments and take pitstops to sample Andalucían delicacies.
+Hop from Marbella to Puerto Banus to Benalmadena to Fuengirola, discovering the region’s traditional charms as you wander around sleepy fishing villages, admire age-old monuments and take pitstops to sample Andalucían delicacies.

 costa del sol fast facts

 ESPAÑOL – The language spoken on the Costa del Sol is Spanish

 Timezone – The Costa del Sol is 1 hour ahead of the UK